Mid-Shore Patrol Vessel

 |Material||Steel hull, aluminium superstructure|

-In August 2009, a contract for $194 Million was awarded to Irving Shipbuilding Inc. (ISI) for the construction and design of nine (9) Mid-Shore Patrol Vessels.
+In August 2009, a contract for $194 Million was awarded to Irving Shipbuilding Inc. (ISI) for the construction and design of nine Mid-Shore Patrol Vessels.
 The design of the Mid-Shore Patrol Vessels began immediately and has progressed according to schedule.
 In 2010, ISI hosted a Steel Cutting Ceremony which has marked the beginning of construction.
-At present, two vessels have been delivered, CCGS Private Robertson V.C. and CCGS Caporal Kaeble V.C., and there are six Mid-Shore Patrol Vessels in various stages of production at ISI’s Halifax Shipyards.
+At present, six vessels have been delivered and there are three Mid-Shore Patrol Vessels in various stages of production at ISI’s Halifax Shipyards.

 About the Shipyard